devecchijr/apiPub/README.md

 Just try to execute some Petstore API's, like Posting a new Pet.

 See the Analytics [apiPub Monitor dashboard](http://localhost:52773/csp/irisapp/_DeepSee.UserPortal.DashboardViewer.zen?DASHBOARD=apiPub_Monitor_Dashboard/apiPub%20Monitor.dashboard).
-Try to drill down the petStore domain to explore and analyse the request messages.
-You don't have to worry
+Try to drill down the petStore domain to explore and analyse the rest messages.

 Change or create methods on the [apiPub.samples.api](/src/apiPub/samples/api.cls) class and turn to see the documentation.
 Any changes are automatically reflected in the documentation or schemas.